|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 Chaya (Bini) Masin, Mother of 4 from Florida, donated a kidney to a father of 2!

-father of 2 from Jerusalem.
+of 2 from Jerusalem.
 The kidney transplant took place in the USA.
-Chaya first contacted me when her
+Chaya first contacted me when her friend was in

-friend was in need of a kidney.
+need of a kidney.
 She wasn't the right blood type, but wanted to donate to someone else instead.
+Chaya and her

-testing one has to do prior to donating a kidney, people have been ruled out from donating a kidney because
+one has to do prior to donating a kidney, people have been ruled out from donating a kidney because they found

-they found out they had a medical issue they didn't know about prior.
-So donating a kidney can result in
+out they had a medical issue they didn't know about prior.
+So donating a kidney can result in one's own life

-one's own life being saved!
-In this story though, this woman found out she had a tumor the size of a golf ball,
+being saved!
+In this story though, this woman found out she had a tumor the size of a golf ball, behind her kidney.

 Chaya Ben Baruch, mother of 10 from Tsfat (Safed), Israel, donated a kidney to a father of 3!